 What Five Agents Produced in About 15 Minutes

-Agent 2 (SEO Expert) created a keyword research methodology I could reuse, defined content pillars (best-of lists, comparisons, reviews, how-tos, alternatives posts), and put together an on-page SEO checklist with an internal linking strategy.
+Agent 2 (SEO Expert) created a keyword research methodology, defined content pillars, and built an on-page SEO checklist with an internal linking strategy.

-Agent 3 (Monetizer) identified over 30 affiliate programs in the tech and SaaS space, listed commission rates and cookie durations for each one, and built a revenue model showing a realistic path from $0 to $10K per month.
-It even broke it down by month.
+Agent 3 (Monetizer) identified over 30 affiliate programs in the tech and SaaS space, with commission rates and cookie durations, and built a revenue model showing a realistic path from $0 to $10K per month.

-Agent 4 (Content Planner) created a 12-month content calendar with 8-10 specific article titles per month.
-It factored in seasonal opportunities like Black Friday roundups, new year “best of” lists, and back-to-school software picks.
+Agent 4 (Content Planner) created a 12-month content calendar with 8–10 specific article titles per month.
 120 articles total, organized by content type and funnel stage.

-Agent 5 (Growth Hacker) mapped out traffic strategies: SEO as the primary channel, specific Reddit communities to participate in, Quora questions to answer, a social media plan per platform, and email list building tactics from day one.
+Agent 5 (Growth Hacker) mapped out traffic strategies: SEO as the primary channel, specific Reddit communities to participate in, Quora questions to answer, a social media plan, and email list building tactics from day one.

 What AI Can’t Do (And Why I’m Writing This Myself)

-There are a few reasons for this.
-The most practical one: Google’s helpful content system rewards genuine experience.
-The E-E-A-T framework (Experience, Expertise, Authoritativeness, Trust) means that content written by someone who has actually used the products, tried the strategies, and hit the roadblocks carries more weight than content assembled from other people’s reviews.
+Google’s helpful content system rewards genuine experience.
+The E-E-A-T framework (Experience, Expertise, Authoritativeness, Trust) means that content written by someone who has actually used the products carries more weight than content assembled from other people’s reviews.

-So the workflow I’ve landed on is this: let AI handle the research, strategy, and scaffolding.
+The workflow I’ve landed on: let AI handle the research, strategy, and scaffolding.
 I bring the voice, the opinions, and the screenshots from actually using the stuff I write about.

 Step 1: Choose Your Blog Niche

 A niche is the topic your blog focuses on.
-And picking the right one matters more than most people realize, because it determines three things at once: how much you enjoy writing about it, how many people are searching for it, and how much money you can make from it.
+Picking the right one determines three things at once: how much you enjoy writing about it, how many people are searching for it, and how much money you can make from it.

 You need all three.
 A niche you love but nobody searches for won’t get traffic.
 A profitable niche you find boring will burn you out within three months.
 A popular niche with no monetization options won’t pay the bills.